jambox/genesis-easy-columns/readme.txt

 Easily add Genesis column shortcodes to your WordPress editor.

 == Description ==
-This plugin easily integrates Geneis column classes into your WordPress editor.
+This plugin easily integrates Genesis column classes into your WordPress editor.
 With the click of a button, you can now add column class shortcodes to your page or post.
 You will no longer have to know any html or css.
 Use the power of the built in Genesis column classes, with the simple click of a button.

 Includes 2, 3, 4, 5, and 6 column classes.